samsonasik/rector-blogposts/how-to-update-to-php74-typed-property-without-bc-break/post.md

 ![Screen Shot 2021-09-28 at 09 17 03](https://user-images.githubusercontent.com/459648/135011536-1fa49a8b-f295-4b87-9f2e-5209a2fbc2d8.png)

 Now, you have typed property in your code!
-That's it ;)

 That's it!